 Instead, God is found in the midst of vulnerability.
 Matthew trains our eye on the domestic and common experience of us all and there we see God in a vulnerable baby, in the fragility of a small, dependent creature.
 And not just there.
 Matthew’s gospel lets us see God at work in the protective acts of Jesus’ family.
 While Matthew gives us very few glimpses of Mary and the other women who delivered Jesus and the other infants into the world, Matthew does show us the protection and care that Joseph provides to the child and to Mary.
 And this is no small thing, because Joseph knows that this is not his biological child.

 As familiar as we are with this story, Matthew’s depiction of divine deliverance is still disorienting and subversive.
 It challenges our reliance on shows of force and brute strength, our desire for deliverance in the form of God’s mighty arm.
 But even after Jesus has grown to adulthood, Matthew would have us see God in the face of the meek (Matthew 5:8), the peacemakers (Matthew 5:9), the poor and imprisoned (Matthew 25:42-43).
 Matthew would have us take part in their deliverance.

-Days after the slaughter of the innocents in Pakistan, John Thatamanil thoughts shared after one of the mass killings of children in the US (Christmas in Newtown and Bethlehem) is worth remembering,
+Theologian John Thatamanil wrote about this after one of the mass killings of children in the US (Christmas in Newtown and Bethlehem).

 “God does not come to eradicate vulnerability but to teach us how to welcome it.
 Love comes to open our eyes to look for holiness not in might and power, not in any futile attempt to secure ourselves against each other by force of arms, but precisely in our delicate bonds with each other.”